burrt/compsci-docs/_v1/java-notes.md

 }
 ```

-**You need to be aware of the limitations of synchronized methods because you can introduce race conditions if you are not careful**
+**You need to be aware of the limitations of synchronized methods because you can introduce race conditions if you are not careful.**

 An example of this is if, in a non-synchronized method you call 2 synchronized methods, if the thread is yielded on another thread in between the invocations - you now have a race condition!